symfony/symfony-docs/mailer.rst

     The option to sign and/or encrypt messages was introduced in Symfony 4.4.

 It's possible to sign and/or encrypt email messages applying the `S/MIME`_ standard to increase their integrity/security.
-Both options can be combined (to encrypt a signed message and to sign an encrypted message) and they require to have the `OpenSSL PHP extension`_ properly installed and configured.
+Both options can be combined to encrypt a signed message and/or to sign an encrypted message.

+Before signing/encrypting messages, make sure to have:

+* The `OpenSSL PHP extension`_ properly installed and configured;
+* A valid security certificate (you can get it for free from `Let's Encrypt project`_).

 Signing Messages
 ~~~~~~~~~~~~~~~~